 Got high standards?
 Keep ‘em.
 It’s all about the integrity of your product.
 Before you can think about brand personality, social media, or even selling, the first step is having an excellent product.

 But don’t get stuck in perfectionism.
-From my name, logo, prices, and even my booth, I kept it simple, knowing this was just a starting point from which I could grow.
+I kept things simple with my name, logo, prices, and even my booth, knowing this was just a starting point from which I could grow.
 Allow yourself this openness as you’re starting out.
-Get your product as excellent as you can, then test-drive it.
-You can only get so far on your own, and as soon as your first customers (or friends, or focus groups) experience what you have to offer, you’ll get invaluable feedback that will get you to the next level.
+Get your product as excellent as you can, then test drive it.
+You can only get so far on your own, and as soon as your first customers (or friends or focus groups) experience what you have to offer, you’ll get invaluable feedback that will get you to the next level.
 Don’t get stuck too deep in a research and development (R&D) phase.
 There comes a time when you have to get out there in order to grow, and you can refine as you go.

 Get committed to fulfilling your creative needs.
 I was fortunate to be able to carve out time for my new passion at the same time as I was starting a family, thanks to having a supportive partner and paid maternity leave.
 I recognize today that, ultimately, Schmidt’s started as a commitment to myself.
 It was about creating space for my own creativity and fulfillment, even during a transition period in my life when “responsibility” was taking on a whole new meaning.
 The juggle wasn’t easy, and it only got harder, but it made me a more fulfilled person—and that made me a better mom and a better businesswoman.

-3. Say Yes now, then figure out how.
+3. Say yes now, then figure out how.

-Cultivate an early following by listening to your community, and seizing new opportunities.
+Cultivate an early following by listening to your community and seizing new opportunities.

-I was enjoying growing my business from our 850 square foot two-bedroom cottage.
-Chris continued with social work, and while his salary was low, the stability and security it provided kept our family afloat while I continued to work part-time.
-His hours were unconventional, so most of the time one of us was home with the baby, and a couple days a week, Oliver spent time with the nanny neighbor, whom he seemed happy with.
+I was enjoying growing my business from our 850-square-foot two-bedroom cottage.
+Chris continued with social work, and while his salary was low, the stability and security it provided kept our family afloat while I continued to work part time.
+His hours were unconventional, so most of the time one of us was home with the baby, and a couple days a week, Oliver was happy to spend time with the nanny neighbor.
 I loved watching him grow into a sweet, good-natured one-year-old who was almost always smiling and giggling.
 I’d taken out a loan from my dad when I attempted that interior design degree, and with the income from my part-time job, I was slowly paying him back in $250 increments each month while trying to keep Schmidt’s going, even though I was barely tracking profits and losses.
 Our total household income was below $35,000, so we didn’t have much, but it was enough.